 Further studies are underway by the Army Corps of Engineers as to how to best directly infuse beach-quality sand into the water column's sand transport system from the routine dredging of these shipping channels.
 The importance of these barrier islands in defending the coast's ports, oil and gas infrastructure, and residents from storms is a perfect example of economic and environmental interests walking hand in hand.

-Whether you're after bull redfish, or fishing for yellowfin tuna far offshore, Venice, Louisiana is a sport fisherman's dream
+Whether you're after bull redfish, or yellowfin tuna, Venice, Louisiana is a sport fisherman's dream